TeriForey/fawkes/docs/source/user_guide.rst

 You can login using your ESGF OpenID or your GitHub account.
 If you login for the first time your account needs to be activated by an administrator.

-If you are Phoenix admin you can also enter the admin password here.
+If you are Fawkes admin you can also enter the admin password here.

 **ESGF OpenID**